 - a.
 Define the extent of the Waterfront and the Portman Quarter (formerly Ipswich Village) and set out policy for development within them; - b.
 Allocate sites for development in IP-One; - c.
-Set down development principles to apply in identified opportunity areas where change will be concentrated; - d.
+Set down development principles to which apply will be applied to new development within identified the oOpportunity aAreas where change will be concentrated identified on the IP-One Area inset policies map, unless evidence submitted with applications indicates that a different approach better delivers the plan objectives; - d.
 Define and safeguard the Education Quarter to support the development of the University of Suffolk and Suffolk New College; - e.
 Identify heritage assets which development proposals will need to have regard to and integrate new development with the existing townscape; - f.
 Define the Central Car Parking Core within which parking controls will apply; - g.
-Identify where new community facilities and open space should be provided within IP-One: - h.
+Identify where new community facilities and open space should be provided within IP-One; - h.
 Provide a framework for the delivery of regeneration in IP-One and address the need for infrastructure, including the need for an additional access to the Island Site; and - i.
 Provide tree-planting and urban greening schemes, mindful of the ecological network, to improve the street scene and permeability for wildlife throughout the town centre.